 Celebrate fall on stage at this cultural hub known lovingly as the “The Grand”.
 The Grand Theatre in downtown Kingston lives and breathes history and the arts, with more than 250 professional and amateur events held each year.
-This fall live is where it’s at with big names like musicians Matt Mays, The Jim Cuddy Band joining comedians Derek Edwards and Red Green on the bill, in addition to ballet, classical artists, musicals and more.
+This fall live music is where it’s at with big names like musicians Matt Mays and The Jim Cuddy Band joining comedians Derek Edwards and Red Green on the bill, in addition to ballet, classical artists, musicals and more.
 Make autumn one to remember and see a live performance unfold on stage in a historic setting!

-We couldn’t finish this list off without telling you about the number 1 attraction in Kingston!
 Improbable Escapes is the perfect way to get your fill of adventure.
 If you and your pals have a thing for mystery, puzzles and creative-thinking, then this is your jam!
 Book a private adventure with your favourite people and get locked in a room for 60 minutes, then put your heads together to escape before the buzzer goes off.
 Choose between the creepy and the cute from their many experiences including “Coroners Report”, “The Cure for the Common Zombie” and “Love Letter Lockdown.”